 The program offers flexible options to specialise within a technical discipline as well as rotate within a variety of roles so you can explore the projects and discover what you are truly passionate about.

-MMRA and LXRA are seeking graduates who have completed their undergraduate degree between mid-2015 and the end of 2016.
-We are looking for those with qualifications in:
+For the 2017 program, MMRA and LXRA sought graduates who completed their undergraduate degree between mid-2015 and the end of 2016.
+We looked for those with qualifications in:

 - Electrical Engineering